katelee168/katelee168.github.io/misc/menstruation.md

 Your other option is to take pain killers.
 In college, 100mg of ibuprofen was enough to quell the pain.
 Today, I can take twice that, 200mg and it's not enough.
 I know, that's not a lot of ibuprofen, but think about how many years I'll need to take this for.
 I don't want to be taking handfuls of ibuprofen in my 50s.

 I suppose your other option is to have a baby.

 Or to never have a baby and get the equipment taken out.
-But as other women have written, it's not so easy as an unmarried woman to get a doctor to perform that operation.
+But as others have written, it's not so easy as an unmarried woman to get a doctor to perform that operation.
 "What if you meet someone and they want a biological baby!"
 Then you don't get married to them!

 I'm mad.
 I'm mad because as I'm writing this I find the need to include some solutions for us to "move forward" to "have a productive conversation."
 As a person socialized as a woman, I frequently quickly accept blame and take on the responsibility of proposing solutions.